gwenshap/DBD-Oracle/README.hpux.txt

 suggestions (and mapping them to gcc) that I got something that worked.

-One of the most significant "mappings" was to take your suggestion under "Configure" to add "+z" to the ccflags variable and to change that to "-fPIC" (which, I learned from the gcc man page, is different than "-fpic" - I'm not sure if this is a significant difference, and, no, I don't want to experiment!).
+One of the most significant "mappings" was to take your suggestion under "Configure" to add "+Z" to the ccflags variable and to change that to "-fPIC" (which, I learned from the gcc man page, is different than "-fpic", which is the counterpart for +z). -fPIC (+Z) allows I<big>
+offsets in the Position Independent Code, where -fpic (+z) only allows small offsets.

 I suspect that your hint about adding -lcl and -lpthread were crucial, but (after doing so) I never encountered any problems that were related